Basic Land Navigation

 Overview

-This course provides the fundamentals of land navigation - a key component of wilderness survival.
-You will learn navigation basics, like understanding the parts of a compass, how to use your compass in the wilderness, how to read a topographic map, how to understand declination, as well as how to use related tools, equipment, and resources.
+This course will teach you the fundamentals of using a map and compass so that you can expand your outdoor adventures with confidence.
+You will start with the basics, like understanding the parts of a compass, how to read a topographic map, how to understand declination, as well as how to use related tools, equipment, and resources.
 Then, we will set off into the fields and woods to put your knowledge to use in an active and hands-on way so that you start to become comfortable setting bearings, translating terrain features, and dead-reckoning between checkpoints.

-Basic Land Navigation dovetails with our Advanced Land Navigation training course, which many clients take together in the same weekend.
+This course dovetails with our Advanced Land Navigation training course, which many clients take back-to-back in the same weekend.
 That’s because it typically takes two days to cover and grasp the essentials of using a map and compass.

 Highlights

-- Learn how to confidently use a compass to navigate in the wild
+- Learn how to confidently use a compass to navigate in the outdoors

 - Learn how to how to read a topographic map and understand declination

-- Learn the land navigation skills taught to our service people in the U.S. Military
+- Learn the same land navigation skills taught to our service people in the U.S. military

-Description of the Level of Physical Difficulty – Easy to Moderate: This course involves walking over varying distances at a steady pace over varying terrain that will include off-trail sections, rough spots, unexpected obstacles, and low to steep inclines and declines.
+The physical difficulty of this course is Easy to Moderate.
+This course involves walking over varying distances at a steady pace over varying terrain that will include off-trail sections, rough spots, unexpected obstacles, and low to steep inclines and declines.
 This course is conducted in varying weather conditions, including hot, cold, humid, rain, and snow.
-This course is best suited for those in good physical condition.
+This course is best suited for those in generally good physical condition.

 What should you bring?